-They can choose which 1-3 snows they want to learn more about.
+Which 1-3 snows they want to learn more about

-They can choose to add the water to the snow or the snow to the water.
+Add the water to the snow or the snow to the water

-They can drip water on with an eye dropper or pour water on with a small cup.
+Drip water on with an eye dropper or pour water on with a small cup

 - While the students are conducting their experiments, ask them to draw pictures of what happens to the snow when water is added so they can share what they learned with their classmates.